 What are you working on these days?

-I am now working with companies on Supply Chain models mostly for Asia focusing on supplies from China which is still the major point of supply to markets or point of demand in Asia.
+I am now freelancing and working with companies on Supply Chain models mostly for Asia focusing on supplies from China which is still the major point of supply to markets or point of demand in Asia.

 What advice would you give people who have a career in, or who are considering joining, the Supply Chain?